jonas-haeusler/skipTrackLongPressVolume/README.md

     adb shell input keyevent --longpress KEYCODE_VOLUME_UP
     adb shell input keyevent --longpress KEYCODE_VOLUME_DOWN

-### ToDo
-Currently the application is using a `NotificationListenerService` to deal with the new [background limitations](https://developer.android.com/about/versions/oreo/background.html) introduced in Android Oreo.
-This requires the user to manually enable it in the system settings but has the advantage that it doesn't display an ongoing notification.
-The problem with this solution is that the application is always running in the background and consumes (very less but measurable) system resources.

 If anyone has a better solution for this (i.e. detect a new `MediaSession` and start the service in response) please open an issue for this or send me a pull request.
 Remember that this should act as a system feature so a notification (e.g. in ForegroundServices) should be avoided.